JackFurby/Face-time/README.md

 Example run command `python face_time.py --input=./images --type=jpg --save=saveVideo --ips=16 --width=2000 --height=2500 --padding=False`

 Width and height are required to be large otherwise sections of faces in images could be cropped.
 The default is 8k which seems to work well with photos from modern smartphones.
 If padding is set to False it is up to the user to ensure the resolution does not extend out of range of the image dimensions.
 When padding is set to True, this will not be an issue but the time to process images will be greatly increased.
-You may wish to modify the output video to be at a lower resolution.
+You may wish to modify the output video after rendering, in a video editing program of your choice, to be at a lower resolution.

 The output video will be an avi file.
 To turn this into an mp4 (to save on storage space) use a program such as ffmpeg to convert it.
 If you use ffmpeg the following command will create the new file `ffmpeg -i output.avi output.mp4`.